-COLUMBUS—Columbus Metropolitan Library is bringing back for a fourth year its Winter Reading Challenge, in which students can earn prizes just by reading over break.
+COLUMBUS—Columbus Metropolitan Library is bringing back for a fifth year its Winter Reading Challenge, in which students can earn prizes just by reading over break.
 A twist on CML’s Summer Reading Challenge, Winter Reading Challenge aims to keep reading skills strong when students are out of school over the holidays.
 From Dec.
 1 through Jan.
-31, K-12 students can register in person at CML’s 23 locations throughout Franklin County.
-Those interested can learn more at columbuslibrary.org.
+31, K-12 students can pick up a game board at CML’s 23 locations throughout Franklin County.

 The annual program challenges students to track their progress as they read for 20 days and complete five activities on their game boards.
-Examples of game board activities include “Read a book about a famous person,” “Read a book with a magical creature,” “Tell a staff member about a book you read” and many more.
-Just for signing up, students will receive a bookmark, mechanical pencil, eraser and sticker.
-Students who complete the program will earn a book they can keep, as well as a drawstring bag.
+Examples of game board activities include “Read a book about science,” “Read a book in a series,” “Read a book about a holiday” and many more.
+Just for signing up, students can select a prize from the library’s Treasure Box.
+Students who complete the program will earn a book to keep, as well as a drawstring bag.

 Last winter, approximately 3,800 students participated in the program.

 Studies show that kids who read during out-of-school time maintain reading skills that are critical to future school success.
 The Third Grade Reading Guarantee in Ohio means many central Ohio third graders could repeat the grade if they don’t pass state proficiency testing.
 This year’s Winter Reading Challenge is supported by Altrusa International of Columbus and Battelle.